 Read more about wood burning, smog and its impact on air quality in Burning wood, not quite as cosy as it seems.

-For 2019 CONA is focusing on Arrowtown
+In 2019 CONA focused on Arrowtown

 Arrowtown has a persistent problem with air quality in winter